LoyolaChicagoBooks/introcs-csharp/rst/ifelsechained.rst

 Often you want to distinguish between more than two distinct cases, but conditions only have two possible results, ``true`` or ``false``, so the only direct choice is between two options.
-As anyone who has played "20 Questions" knows, you can distinguish more cases by further questions.
+As anyone who has played "20 Questions" knows, you can distinguish more cases with further questions.
 If there are more than two choices, a single test may only reduce the possibilities, but further tests can reduce the possibilities further and further.
 Since most any kind